 But --- if a driver is a candidate for a Tier 1 or Tier 2 rating and at the end of the days racing finishes eighth in a field of nine and everyone ahead of him was a Tier 1 driver!
 What are you going to do?

-Provided his race pace is satisfactory as described below you would sign off their logbook as a successful assessment.
+Provided they meet the requirements of the Licence Rating Checklist you would sign off their logbook as a successful assessment.

 If you have to make a judgement call on the race pace of a driver, take note of this.